VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart2Chapter06.md

 buttons to change the status of the buttons.
 Each button type corresponds to one class, which contains style, property, event, method and renderer.
-Functions of the controls provided in mGNCS are usually stronger than the functions of the controls used on `PC,` providing more configurable information, and renderer editing is added.
+Functions of the controls provided in mGNCS are usually stronger than the functions of the controls used on `PC`, providing more configurable information, and renderer editing is added.

 In this document, button class and the properties in it will be introduced in